How pitch training can help startups get their story right – TechCrunch

 What do people often misunderstand about pitch training?

 Well, it depends on their experience level.
-When first-time entrepreneurs hear about pitching, they immediately think of the infamous “elevator pitch”, roll their eyes and moan.
+When first-time entrepreneurs hear about pitching, they immediately think of the infamous “elevator pitch,” roll their eyes and moan.
 For those with a bit more experience, pitching is about a set of slides to achieve a certain goal, mostly funding.
 However, seasoned managers end up discovering that telling the story of their product or service is not a one-way street.
 Having to sell a future vision of where the company is heading invariably affects your conception of the product in the now and what you need to build to achieve it.
 The vision impacts the product, because you need consistency between the product and storytelling.

 What type of companies do you help?